FFmpeg/FFmpeg/doc/transforms.md

+# Transforms

 The basis transforms used for FFT and various other derived functions are based on the following unrollings.
 The functions can be easily adapted to double precision floats as well.

-# Parity permutation
+## Parity permutation

 The basis transforms described here all use the following permutation:

 ``` C
 void ff_tx_gen_split_radix_parity_revtab(int *revtab, int len, int inv,
                                          int basis, int dual_stride);
 ```

 Parity means even and odd complex numbers will be split, e.g. the even coefficients will come first, after which the odd coefficients will be placed.
 For example, a 4-point transform's coefficients after reordering: